Sexual slavery: Middle East

 In contrast to the Atlantic slave trade where the male-female ratio was 2:1 or 3:1, the Arab slave trade usually had a higher female:male ratio instead, suggesting a general preference for female slaves.
-These female slaves from Africa and the Southeastern Europe (the Caucasus) were imported mainly for menial household labor, although some of them became concubines and even reproduced with their masters; however the frequency of this has been exaggerated by some historians, and sexual slavery was not common.
+Ehud R. Toledano claims that female slaves from Africa were imported mainly for menial household labor than for reproduction; it was more common for female slaves from Caucasus to be used for reproduction, but also in their case their use as concubines have been exaggerated, and female slaves used in menial household jobs were not necessarily used for concubinage and childbearing.